turingschool-examples/task_manager_rails/README.md

 The way that we have set up this form, including the `@task.title` and `@task.description` as field values, will autofill our form with the current task information, so that a user can update one or both fields and maintain any unchanged information.

-Additionally, you'll notice that there's a hidden field with a value of PUT.
+Additionally, you'll notice that there's a hidden field with a value of PATCH.
 Normally, HTML forms only allow GET or POST requests (see more information [here])(http://www.w3schools.com/tags/att_form_method.asp).

 We're going to want this form to access a route in our controller (that we'll create momentarily) using PATCH to be consistent with conventions about the HTTP verb that is used when updating a resource (take a quick look at [this](https://www.restapitutorial.com/lessons/httpmethods.html) table if this is new information).